 Learn more about these processes on Shun’s website.

-These fancy designs are not just for the look, they create an uneven blade surface that improves performance by creating pockets of air between the blade and food.
+These fancy designs are not just for the look; they create an uneven blade surface that improves performance by creating pockets of air between the blade and food.
 This enables lower drag and a quick release.
-Here’s a look at a few of their blades.
+Here’s a look at a the Shun Classic Damascus-style blade.

 Wusthof blades are designed with a traditional look and a smooth finish.